pysat/pysatCDF/.github/pull_request_template.md

 - Test B

 **Test Configuration**:
-* Operating system
+* Operating system: Hal
-* Version number
+* Version number: Python 3.X
-* Any details about your local setup that are relevant
+* Any details about your local setup that are relevant: pysat version X

 # Checklist: